The Lighthorsemen (film): Production

 The script was written by Ian Jones, who had long been interested in the Australian Light Horse ever since they featured in an episode of Matlock Police in 1971.
 He visited Beersheba in 1979 and had carefully researched the period.
 Simon Wincer came on board as director and he succeeded in helping secure a $6 million pre sale to RKO.
 Antony I. Ginnane's Film and General Holdings Company succeeded in raising the rest of the money.
-Simon Wincer later claimed that Ginanne, Ian Jones and himself had to put in their own money at some stage when the film looked like falling over.
-Well known Australian cinematographer Dean Semler was also brought in.
+Simon Wincer later claimed that Ginnane, Ian Jones and himself had to put in their own money at some stage when the film looked like falling over.
+Well-known Australian cinematographer Dean Semler was also brought in.

 The Battle of Beersheba had previously been featured in Forty Thousand Horsemen.

 Despite being set in Palestine and Egypt, the film was shot entirely on location in Victoria and Hawker, South Australia.
 After the final day of filming had wrapped on 1 December 1986, actor Jon Blake was injured in a car accident near Nectar Brook, South Australia.
 He suffered permanent paralysis and brain damage.

 The musical score was composed by Mario Millo.
 The original soundtrack recording was produced for compact disc release courtesy of Antony I Ginnane by Philip Powers and Mario Millo for Australian distribution in Australia by 1M1 Records and as a coupling with Shame on LP in the US.
 The movie was re-cut to a shorter length for the US release, which Wincer thought made the second half better, although he did not like the opening as much.